-In summary, we have proved, under the inductive assumption, that for every $(a+1)$-tuple satisfying the hypotheses of the lemma, either all elements of the tuple are divided into the appropriate groups proportional over $\FF$ or their minimal powers are all equal.
+We have shown that for every $(a+1)$-tuple satisfying the hypotheses of the lemma either all elements of the tuple are divided into groups proportional over $\FF$ or their minimal powers are all equal.

-So consider the following $(a+1)$-tuple which also satisfies the hypotheses:
+To conlude, consider the following $(a+1)$-tuple which also satisfies the hypotheses:

 If it divides into the appropriate groups proportional over $\FF$, then so do the $\mvsa_i$.
 On the other hand if the minimal powers are equal, then all they are equal to $1$ (because $1^1 \in \FF$).
 In that case, $\frac{\mvsa_i}{\mvsa_0} \in \FF$ and so again the $\mvsa_i$ are proportional over $\FF$ (actually forming just one group $\Xi_1$ in this case). \end{prf}